-You will participate in a minimum three weeks' fieldwork through a combination of field-school activities and active research projects.
-This is usually undertaken during the summer vacation of your first year of study and may be in the UK and/or overseas depending on your preferences and on which research projects are active at that time.
+Students will participate in a minimum three weeks' fieldwork through a combination of field-school activities and active research projects.
+This is usually undertaken during the summer of the first year of study and may be in the UK or overseas.
 Opportunities for undertaking further fieldwork, including participation in overseas research projects, are also available.

 You have the opportunity to study abroad for either a semester or a full year as part of this programme.
 Students on the Year Abroad programme will spend Part Three of their programme at one of the Faculty's partner universities and will continue with Part Four of the curriculum upon return to Southampton in their fourth year.
-Students who choose to spend a semester abroad will do so in their second year and will continue their Part Two curriculum at the partner university;, Part Three of the programme will be completed at Southampton.
+Students who choose to spend a semester abroad will do so in their second year and will continue their Part Two curriculum at the partner university; Part Three of the programme will be completed at Southampton.